eirikhaugstulen/plugin-workshop-jordan/README.md

-This repository contains all material and documentation for the plugin workshop in Amman, Jordan on 15th-20th November 2025.
+This repository contains all material and documentation for the plugin workshop in Amman, Jordan.

+The workshop will be held on 15th-20th November 2025.

 ## Agenda